LittleDan9/markdown-manager/.github/instructions/backend.instructions.md

    Use FastAPI’s dependency injection (`Depends`) to share common functionality (DB sessions, authentication, settings) rather than copying boilerplate.

 3. **Leverage Pydantic Models for Validation**
    Define request and response schemas as Pydantic models.
 Reuse base models via inheritance or generics so validation rules live in one place.
+All implementation should conform to Pydantic's v2 standards.

 4. **Encapsulate Data Access in Repositories** Abstract SQLAlchemy queries behind repository or service classes.
 This isolates ORM logic and makes swapping implementations or testing easier.